thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

 If we have to revert a failing commit, that too, will be effortless.
 Because the change is so small, we are not plagued by the [sunk cost fallacy](https://thedecisionlab.com/biases/the-sunk-cost-fallacy).
 Thus, deciding to revert will be straightforward.

 Once we commit and push every so often into the remote *Mainline*, multiple times per hour, it becomes apparent that version control branches, and specifically [Feature Branches](https://martinfowler.com/bliki/FeatureBranch.html) with Pull Requests, becomes untenable.
 The cognitive overhead is way out of balance compared to the illusive benefits.
-Additionally, Pull Requests will bring all the benefits we built up with the practices that bring Continuous Integration to a blatant halt.
+Additionally, Pull Requests will bring to a blatant halt all the benefits we built up with the practices that bring Continuous Integration.

 Naturally, *Commit Frequently* creates a gentle design pressure to work in [much more, many smaller steps]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding%}#practice-5-make-all-changes-in-small-increments), to [keep the code base even more decoupled]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-8-decouple-the-codebase), to further [speed up the build]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-14-have-a-fast-build), and lastly to increasingly [hide unfinished functionality]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-10-hide-unfinished-functionality).
 This creates a virtuous circle resulting in committing all the more frequently.